We keep a list of people who have applied for social housing in the Borough.

-We will not consider you for any accommodation if we think you, or someone you want to live with, has behaved unacceptably.
+We may refuse your application or give you lower priority if we think you, or someone you want to live with, has behaved unacceptably.

 Examples can include: